adrhill/julia-ml-course/website/common-mistakes.md

 ### 🧹 Avoid overly strict struct fields, use type parameters

 There is rarely a reason to restrict field types to something more concrete than `Number`, `Real` or `Integer`.
-However, these abstact types are bad for performance when used directly in fields (refer to section _Performance_ in [_Lecture 4: Custom Types_](/L4_Basics_3/)).
+However, these abstract types are bad for performance when used directly in fields (refer to section _Performance_ in [_Lecture 4: Custom Types_](/L4_Basics_3/)).

 Parametric composite types are the perfect solution to both of these issues!